AdobeDocs/campaign-classic.en/help/platform/using/sftp-server-usage.md

 ---
 # SFTP server best practices and troubleshooting {#sftp-server-usage}

 ## SFTP server global recommendations {#global-recommendations}

 When managing files and data for ETL purposes, these files are stored on a hosted SFTP server provided by Adobe.
 Make sure you follow the recommendations below when using SFTP servers.

 * Use key based authentication rather than password authentication, in order to avoid password expiration (passwords have a validity period of 90 days).
 Moreover, key based authentication lets you generate multiple keys, for example when managing multiple entities.
 On the contrary, password authentication requires that you share the password with all the entities you are managing.

   The supported key format is SSH-2 RSA 2048.
-Keys can be generated with tools like PyTTY (Windows), or ssh-keygen (Unix).You will have to provide the public key to Adobe Support team via [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) to have it uploaded on the Campaign server.
+The tool to generate SSH keys for Windows is PuTTYgen, and ssh-keygen for Linux.
+You can upload public SSH keys via the Campaign Control Panel.
+[Learn more](https://experienceleague.adobe.com/en/docs/control-panel/using/sftp-management/key-management){target="_blank"}

 * Use batching in SFTP uploads as well as in workflows.